ming94539/PDFChunker/ReadMe.md

+## Intro
+For practice purposes, this is an implementation of a RAG app that ingests PDFs by building my own chunking/etl functions - without using langchain/llamaindex.

 ## Install and Run
 Put your pdfs in /docs and it will build a SQL Database and FAISS Vector Store using those PDFs.